 How UK University Grading System Works?

-If you are planning to study in the UK for a bachelor’s or an integrated master’s degree , it is probably a good idea to get familiar with the UK university grading system, which is also applied in many other countries.
+If you are planning to study in the UK for a bachelor’s or an integrated master’s degree, it is probably a good idea to get familiar with the UK university grading system and understand how GPA works, which is also applied in many other countries.

 So, here’s an overview of the UK grading system and how it works!